kareemy/lab10_solution/README.md

-## Your Name:
+## Your Name: LAB 10 SOLUTION

 # CIDM 3312 Lab 10: ASP.NET Core Advanced Modeling

-You are doing a thing
+Sentinel Technologies is a competitor to ThoughtTronix.
+They develop competing Neural, AI, and Cybersecurity products.
+Your assignment is to develop a web app that displays Sentinel Technologies' products and customer reviews for them.

 Complete the following tasks: